-In 2020, we launched our brand-new webinar series, providing a place for education professionals to learn about EdTech whilst taking part in live discussions on industry-relevant topics, ranging from supplying school meals to reducing food wastage in schools.
+In 2020, we launched our brand-new webinar series, providing a place for education professionals to learn about EdTech and engage in live discussions on industry-relevant topics, ranging from supplying school meals to reducing food wastage in schools.

 The latest instalment of our webinar series saw Gareth Hunter, CRB Cunningham’s Corporate Account Manager, provide an in-depth introduction to our latest launch, Facial Recognition software.